taichi-dev/taichi/docs/autodiff.rst

 Kernel Simplicity Rule
 ----------------------

-Unlike tools such as TensorFlow where **immutable** output buffers are generated, the **imperative** programming paradigm adopted in Taichi allows programmers to freely modify global tensors.
+Unlike tools such as TensorFlow where **immutable** output buffers are generated, the **imperative** programming paradigm adopted in Taichi allows programmers to freely modify global fields.

 To make automatic differentiation well-defined under this setting, we make the following assumption on Taichi programs for differentiable programming:

 **Global Data Access Rules:**

-  - If a global tensor element is written more than once, then starting from the second write, the write **must** come in the form of an atomic add (“accumulation", using ``ti.atomic_add`` or simply ``+=``).
+  - If a global field element is written more than once, then starting from the second write, the write **must** come in the form of an atomic add (“accumulation", using ``ti.atomic_add`` or simply ``+=``).
-  - No read accesses happen to a global tensor element, until its accumulation is done.
+  - No read accesses happen to a global field element, until its accumulation is done.

 **Kernel Simplicity Rule:** Kernel body consists of multiple `simply nested` for-loops.
 I.e., each for-loop can either contain exactly one (nested) for-loop (and no other statements), or a group of statements without loops.